How To Prioritize Savings Goals When Paying Down Student Loans

 Consider these two scenarios: one in which it makes more sense to opt for monthly savings, and another where it’s better to opt for lifetime savings.

 Say you’re a young professional just starting a family and aiming to buy your first home in the next 12 months.
 Currently, you pay $672 monthly on a 10-year $60,000 school loan.
 Your priority may be to reduce that payment, capturing monthly savings to make room for the mortgage coming your way.
-Refinancing a 10-year loan with a fixed rate of 6.21% to a 20-year variable loan with a rate of 3.58% will save you $340 monthly.
-Go ahead and start searching for that perfect neighborhood.
+Refinancing a 10-year loan with a fixed rate of 6.21% to a 20-year variable loan with a rate of 3.58% could save you around $340 monthly, depending on market conditions.

 On the flip side, say you’re a successful entrepreneur in your mid-30s, who already owns a home.
 At this stage in life, it could make more sense to shorten your student loan term and capture lifetime savings.
 Say you owe $60,000, which is to be paid over 10 years at a 6.21% annual rate.
 Because you’re entering your prime earning years, refinancing that student loan to a fixed 3.5% rate over five years could have you out of debt faster and save you an estimated $15,206 for investing in a stock fund or perhaps, putting a down payment on an investment property (or that dream vacation home!)

-We built each scenario using SoFi’s Student Loan Calculator.
+We built each scenario using a Student Loan Calculator.
 Plug in your own figures to find out which refinancing option will help you best achieve your unique savings plan.

 Improve Your Student Loan Smarts to Reach Your Financial Goals